7 Genius Tips for Making Perfect Fried Rice—No Recipe Required

 - Add a little more oil to the skillet, make sure it’s nice and hot, then add your ginger, garlic and scallions; cook for a minute or two, then add vegetables and cook them until crisp-tender.

-- Add soy sauce, rice vinegar, and sesame oil (start with a ratio of 4 Tbsp: 2 Tbsp: 1 Tbsp, but you can modify this to taste), then add your cooked rice and cooked protein.
+- Add soy sauce, rice vinegar, and sesame oil (start with a ratio of 4 Tbsp: 2 Tbsp: 1 Tbsp, but you can modify this to taste), then add the cooked rice and cooked protein.

 - Toss until everything is nice and hot, then push the rice to the side of the skillet and add 4 beaten eggs.
 Stir and work the eggs as they cook into the rice mixture.
 Serve immediately, topped with extra scallion greens and with Sriracha or chili garlic sauce on the side, if desired.